 Six months down the track and as most states start to navigate what is somewhat ‘business as usual’, many firms and practitioners are now questioning if there is in fact a need for all staff to permanently return to the office.
 With many practitioners now proving once and for all that they can easily and successfully work from home (or simply away from the office), the need for an actual office has been questioned by a number of firms already.

-If you or your team has implemented processes that have enabled you to successfully work from home and communicate efficiently with other staff members, you’re in a great position to argue that returning to the office full time is not in fact necessary in a post-pandemic world – if that is your preference.
-With LEAP, the tools you need to work through your matters are no limitation to you taking advantage or working from home or out of the office – whether that’s on a full time basis or sporadically as and when the need arises.
+With LEAP, the tools you need to work through your matters are no limitation to you taking advantage of working from home or out of the office – whether that’s on a full time basis or sporadically as and when the need arises.

 While efficient communication when working from home may be a roadblock for law firms using outdated technology such as server-based practice management software, LEAP users are in an advantageous position thanks to integrations with Microsoft Teams and Zoom.